awsandy/security-workshop/README.md

 ---

 ### Extra Pre Lab Activities
-## Setup Amazon Inspector Agent in System Manager
+## Setup Amazon Inspector Agent using Systems Manager

 In the console navigate to: